robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 }
 ```

-Whenever `state.profile` changes it will call the callback with the latest state and the element that matches the query selector (in fact each element that matches gets a call).
+Whenever `state.profile` changes it will call the callback with the latest state and the element that matches the query selector.
 It also calls the callback straight away to render the initial state.

 Internally it uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects, and it was quite a fun exercise to learn how they work and play around with them.

 ## Kiosk display affordances

-Something that was different to design for was that this device was to run in a kiosk-like mode and I put in extra effort to think through the ui components we used so that the app didn’t get stuck anywhere.
+Something that was different to design for was that this device was to run in a kiosk-like mode and I put in extra effort to think through the UI components we used so that the app didn’t get stuck anywhere.

 The main idea was to make sure it always got back to the home page.
 This meant each page needed a countdown to either perform an action or cancel.
 I ended up with buttons with countdowns on them to try to show their relation.
 I say try because from watching people use the app, they still tend to press the button even when the countdown indicates that it will happen anyway.